 All communication will be handled for you and you’ll get regular updates from your solicitor.
 If you have any questions, they’ll be there to answer them for you.
 Importantly, they won’t settle for the first compensation offer if they believe it doesn’t cover your suffering fully.
 Instead, they will discuss it with you and then go back and fight for a higher settlement.

-If you would like to discuss your options with us, then please get in touch.
+If you would like to discuss starting the factory accident claims process, then please get in touch.
 Our team of specialist advisors can be reached on 0800 6524 881.
 During your call, we’ll assess your case on a no-obligation basis and offer free legal advice.
 If your claim has a reasonable chance of success, a solicitor could be appointed on a No Win No Fee basis.

-Thanks for reading our guide on factory accident claims, and please call today if you’d like further information.
+Thanks for reading our guide on factory accident compensation claims, and please call today if you’d like further information.